About WCSU Institute for Holistic Health Studies (IHHS)

-The Institute for Holistic Health Studies (IHHS) is housed within WCSU’s Department of Health Promotion and Exercise Sciences (HPX)
+The Institute for Holistic Health Studies (IHHS) Center for Well-being is located in White Hall, room 114 and is housed within WCSU’s Department of Health Promotion and Exercise Sciences (HPX)

 In these complicated Covid -19 times, with all the disruptions, difficulties, and disturbances in life, we seek familiar structure, routine and stability.
 Holistic self care is more important than ever.
 Although the IHHS is unable to present programs and events in person on campus, we are committed to continue offering educational opportunities supporting the health and well being of the body, mind, and spirit.
 With social distancing, compassion and respect for one another, we will offer our program and events virtually.